| Developer: | VTMikel's Plugins Like this plugin? Show your appreciation! |

 Setup:

-your-reflector-url.indigodomo.net with your actual Reflector URL
+your-reflector-url.indigodomo.net with your actual Reflector URLYOUR_REFLECTOR_API_KEY with your Reflector API key{

 "mcpServers": {